 There is a common misconception that Fannie May or the Federal National Mortgage Association provides mortgages to borrowers, but that isn’t the case.
 Instead of providing mortgages to borrowers, it purchases and guarantees mortgages through the secondary mortgage market.

-Fannie May is regulated by the Federal Housing Finance Agency.
+The Federal Housing Finance Agency regulates Fannie May.
 Its goal is to offer stability, liquidity, and affordability to the market.
 It does this by purchasing mortgages from banks, bundling them, and selling them to investors.
 In doing so, it enables banks to finance a greater number of mortgages.

 Fannie May also establishes the standards for mortgages that it is willing to offer a guarantee on and purchase.
 This makes them more attractive to investors.
 If a loan meets these standards, it can also be referred to as a conforming loan.